 Following the observations that drove the definition of predicate sortings of Debois and coauthors, that is, that most sortings in literature are actually defined for banning particular ill-formed patterns, we propose to identify the notion of pattern occurrence with that of pattern match occurrence.
-A bigraph G has a match within a bigraph H if and only if $H = F \circ (G \otimes id_X) \circ E$ for some name set X and bigraphs F, E. The problem of finding a match of a bigraph into another was investigated in [2] where and inductive characterization of this problem was proposed.
-Here we recall briefly the main ideas that leads to the definition of an effective algorithm of the bigraphical matching problem.
+A bigraph G has a match within a bigraph H if and only if $H = F \circ (G \otimes id_X) \circ E$ for some name set X and bigraphs F, E. The problem of finding a match of a bigraph into another was investigated in [2] where and inductive characterization of this problem was proposed and a resolutive algorithm is given.